 If you have a dental emergency, our team is more than happy to assist you and help you navigate the cost.
 Just give us a call!

 Even though dental emergencies aren’t 100 percent avoidable, there are some steps you can take to keep your smile intact, healthy, and safe.
-Oral health problems that cause pain and discomfort are among the most stressful and uncomfortable to experience, which is why our team at Kingwood Family Dentistry is dedicated to providing thorough preventive dental care and arming our patients with precautionary techniques.
-With the right measures in place, you can optimize your oral health and avoid accidents that put your teeth and gums in harm’s way.
+Oral health problems that cause pain and discomfort are among the most stressful and uncomfortable to experience, which is why our team at Kingwood Family Dentistry is passionate about providing thorough preventive dental care and arming our patients with precautionary techniques.
+With proper measures in place, you can optimize your oral health and avoid accidents that put your teeth and gums in harm’s way.

-Your first line of defense against oral health problems is typically routine dental hygiene at home.
-The American Dental Association recommends some of the following practices to keep your teeth and gums healthy:
+Your first line of defense against oral health problems is a solid at-home dental hygiene routine.
+The American Dental Association (ADA) recommends the following practices to keep your teeth and gums healthy:

-By doing these, you’ll be able to regularly remove harmful substances such as plaque, bacteria, and food debris from your mouth, warding off issues like dental sensitivity, decay, and gum irritation.
+By doing these, you’ll be able to remove harmful substances such as plaque, bacteria, and food debris from your mouth, preventing issues like dental sensitivity, decay, and gum irritation.

 I Need a Checkup & Cleaning I am Looking for a Dentist for My Child I Want Completely Healthy Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Want to Enhance My Smile I Would Like a Straighter Smile I am Nervous/Afraid of the Dentist View Our Services